Corey Glover: Career

-Also in a major 2006 performance, Glover sang "Superstar" (from the musical Jesus Christ Superstar) at the 29th Kennedy Center Honors to its composer, honoree Andrew Lloyd Webber.
+Also, in a major 2006 performance, Glover sang "Superstar" (from the musical Jesus Christ Superstar) at the 29th Kennedy Center Honors to its composer, honoree Andrew Lloyd Webber.

 On September 15, 2009, Living Colour released their fifth studio album, The Chair in the Doorway.

 In 2010, Glover began touring as the vocalist for the band Galactic.

 In 2011, Glover decided, through the use of Pledgemusic to ask fans to participate in a follow-up to Hymns.
 Instead of going through a corporate entity and record executives, Glover asked fans to help fund his next recording, to be released by late 2012.

 Glover toured North America in 2012 with Galactic and Soul Rebels Brass Band.
 On March 29, 2012, the two bands appeared on the late night talk show Conan on TBS.

 In November 2012, Glover released The Pledge through Pledgemusic – a Direct-To-Fan Project, which offers various incentives at different prices, as well as access to Pledger-Only items.

 In 2015, he appeared on two tracks on indie rapper and producer Decora's debut solo record Bread and Oats.
-Glover's mind-expanding contributions included "Nantucket," a break-up track with his “I met this girl from Nantucket / She will electrify your mind” phasing in and out over bird calls and flutes, and "Beautiful Bitch," a 7-minute epic with him intoning “why you such a beautiful bitch” over a spaced instrumental reminiscent of Mozart by way of Nine Inch Nails.
+"Glover's mind-expanding contributions included "Nantucket," a breakup track with his "I met this girl from Nantucket / She will electrify your mind" phasing in and out over bird calls and flutes, and "Beautiful Bitch," a 7-minute epic with him intoning "why you such a beautiful bitch" over a spaced instrumental reminiscent of Mozart by way of Nine Inch Nails."

-In 2018 Glover teamed up with guitarist George Lynch, drummer Chris Moore, and bassist Pancho Tomaselli to form the rock group Ultraphonix.
-He also formed a new metal project called Disciples of Verity, with an album coming in 2020.
+In 2018, Glover teamed up with guitarist George Lynch, drummer Chris Moore, and bassist Pancho Tomaselli to form the rock group Ultraphonix.
+He also formed a new metal project called Disciples of Verity, and an album was released in 2020.

+In 2023, Billboard ranked Glover #45 on its list of 50 Greatest Rock Lead Singers of All Time.